FirasAbouzahr/UFC/README.md

 Notice all of Whittaker's stats come first and his opponent's follow after.
 The fights can be matched with Fight#.
 There is a bit more tweaking to do on this in the future but we're ready to do some fun analysis on the Reaper!

-## Coming Soon - Simple Analyses with Whittaker
+## Coming Soon - Some Bantamweight analysis in spirit of UFC on ABC: Sandhagen vs. Nurmagomedov